nautobot/nautobot-app-secrets-providers/README.md

 The project is following Network to Code software development guidelines and is leveraging:

 - Black, Pylint, Bandit and pydocstyle for Python linting and formatting.
-- Django unit test to ensure the plugin is working properly.
+- Django unit test to ensure the app is working properly.

 ### Development Environment